mixxxdj/manual/source/chapters/setup.rst

    :align: center
    :width: 75%
    :figwidth: 100%
-   :alt: Using Mixxx together with a MIDI controller and external soundcard
+   :alt: Using Mixxx together with a DJ controller and external soundcard
    :figclass: pretty-figures

-   Using Mixxx together with a MIDI controller and external soundcard
+   Using Mixxx together with a DJ controller and external soundcard

 **Using a controller without an integrated soundcard**